 Verse 15: And now, O Lord our God, that hast brought thy people forth out of the land of Egypt with a mighty hand, and hast gotten thee renown, as at this day; we have sinned, we have done wickedly.

 God required the nation never to forget their deliverance from Egypt nearly 900 years before.
-Interestingly, that rescue brought great honor to God, but at the same time, revealed the wickedness of the nation who, for the most part, demonstrated gross ingratitude.
+Interestingly, that rescue brought great honor to God, but at the same time revealed the wickedness of the nation who, for the most part, demonstrated gross ingratitude.
 Time after time throughout their history they would slide back and be overcome by their enemies.
-Then, repeatedly, they would confess their sin, return to the Lord and He would rescue them again and again, until, at last, God gave them over to Babylon for 70 years hoping it would teach them a lesson.
+Then, repeatedly, they would confess their sin, return to the Lord and He would rescue them again and again, until, at last, God gave them over to Babylon for 70 years.

 Verse 16: O Lord, according to all thy righteousness, I beseech thee, let thine anger and thy fury be turned away from thy city Jerusalem, thy holy mountain: because for our sins, and for the iniquities of our fathers, Jerusalem and thy people are become a reproach to all that are about us.